rkctech/JavaScript/README.md

 // Declaring a variable without assigning a value (undefined by default) let accountState;

+// Chained Assignment
+// Multiple variables can be assigned the same value in a single line.

+let num1, num2, num3;
+num1 = num2 = num3 = 2 + 2; // All three variables become 4

 // Uncommenting the line below will result in an error because you cannot reassign a constant
 // accountId = 2;